Commercial Property Types In Australia

 Also known as a superstore, supercenter or megastore, a big-box store is a sizeable, free-standing building with a large carpark.
 The large square meterage provides the space to showcase a substantial amount of stock - think IKEA, Bunnings, Mitre 10 and Decathlon.

-Get Advice from the professionals!
+Get property advice from the professionals!

 You might also like